pizzalord22/rlgym.github.io/docs/tutorials/observation_builders.md

   def reset(self, initial_state: GameState):
     pass

-  def build_obs(self, player: PlayerData, state: GameState, previous_action: np.ndarray) -> Any:
+  def build_obs(self, player: PlayerData, state: GameState, previous_action: np.ndarray) -> any:
     obs = []

     #If this observation is being built for a player on the orange team, we need to invert all the physics data we use.